-You may have noticed that Dr. Mehdy, Dr. Dave, and Dr. Mostowfi specialize in “Orthodontics and Dentofacial Orthopedics.”
+You may have noticed that our doctor specializes in “orthodontics and dentofacial orthopedics.”
 While most people have heard of orthodontics, many are confused by the dentofacial orthopedics part of the title.

-Essentially, while orthodontics focuses on the management of tooth movement, dentofacial orthopedics addresses the guidance of facial growth and development, which occurs largely during childhood.
-Dentofacial orthopedics frequently uses braces and other specialized appliances such as headgear and expanders, depending on the facial realignment required.
+“Orthodontics and dentofacial orthopedics” is one of the nine specialties.
+Essentially, while orthodontics entails the management of tooth movement, dentofacial orthopedics involves the guidance of facial growth and development, which occurs largely during childhood.
+Appliances are frequently used — the more familiar braces for orthodontics, and other specialized appliances like headgear and expanders depending on what facial abnormalities are present.

 Sometimes orthopedic treatment may precede conventional braces, but often the two are used at the same time.
-So if your child gets braces and headgear, he or she is undergoing orthodontics and dentofacial orthopedics.
+So if your child gets braces and headgear, he’s actually undergoing orthodontics and dentofacial orthopedics.

-With this specialized training, the specialists at Rad Orthodontists are able to diagnose misalignments in the teeth and jaw as well as in the facial structure, and they can devise a treatment plan that integrates both orthodontic and dentofacial orthopedic treatments.
+The team at Rad Orthodontics is able to diagnose any misalignments in the teeth and jaw as well as the facial structure, and can devise a treatment plan that integrates both orthodontic and dentofacial orthopedic treatments.